Blog

 If you suspect something is off with your water heater, a quick inspection can often confirm your fears.
 Pay attention to the area around the unit and any changes in its performance.
 From strange noises to discolored water, your water heater will usually give you a few clues that it needs attention.
 Here are the most common signs that point to a leak.

-Puddles or Wet Spots Near the Tank
+Look for Puddles or Wet Spots

 This is the most straightforward sign.
 If you see water pooling around the base of your water heater, you have a leak.
 Don't dismiss small puddles or damp spots as condensation, especially in our humid Corpus Christi climate.
 Any unexplained moisture is a red flag that deserves a closer look.
 A leak can start small, but it’s often a symptom of a bigger problem, like a crack in the internal tank.
 Regularly checking the floor around your unit can help you spot trouble before it causes significant water damage.
 If you find a puddle, it's time to call for professional plumbing services.

-Hissing or Dripping Noises
+Listen for Hissing or Dripping Sounds

 Your water heater should operate relatively quietly.
 If you start hearing unusual sounds like hissing, sizzling, or dripping, listen closely.
 A hissing sound can mean water is leaking and hitting the hot burner assembly, which is a serious issue.
 Dripping sounds are also a clear giveaway that water is escaping from somewhere.
 These unusual noises are often the first indication of a problem, sometimes appearing even before you can see any water.
 Don't ignore what your water heater is trying to tell you; these sounds are a call for a professional inspection.